Johnny Nash: Later career

 Nash had a brief resurgence in the mid-1980s with the album Here Again (1986), which included the minor UK hit, "Rock Me Baby".
 Younger audiences were introduced to Nash's music with the appearance of Jimmy Cliff's cover of "I Can See Clearly Now" in Disney's 1993 film Cool Runnings.
 Nash's version of the song appeared over the opening scene of John Cusack's 1997 film, Grosse Point Blank.

 In May 2006, Nash worked with SugarHill Recording Studios chief engineer Andy Bradley and Tierra Studios' Randy Miller to transfer analog tapes of his songs from the 1970s and 1980s to Pro Tools digital format.

 Acting

 Nash has four acting credits in film and television.
 In 1959, he had the lead role as Spencer Scott in Take a Giant Step, directed by Philip Leacock, one of the first black family films written by a black writer.
 In 1960, he appeared as "Apple" alongside Dennis Hopper in the crime drama Key Witness.
 In 1971, he played Robert in the Swedish romance Vill så gärna tro.

 Personal life

-Nash was married three times and had 3 children.
+Nash was married three times and had three children.
 One child was left behind in Kingston, Jamaica, and is now located in Montreal, Canada.

 Nash died of natural causes in his home, surrounded by close family in Houston on October 6, 2020, after a period of declining health.
 He was 80.

+Rapper Scarface (born Brad Jordan in 1970) claims to be a cousin of Nash.